 Faraday became celebrity scientist overnight.
-Nobody now cared about his social status education; this young man had just created a revolution.
-One would think, as a teacher Davy was happy at pupil's achievement.
-But in reality he was iealous.
+Nobody now cared about his social status or education; this young man created had iust revolution.
+One would think, as a teacher Davy was happy at his pupil's achievement.
+But in reality he was jealous.
 People started telling Davy that of all his discoveries, the best was Faraday himself; this made him even more jealous.
 An angry Davy gave Faraday an impossible task to keep him out of his way.
 He handed him a piece of Bavarian glass, which was used in the lenses in telescopes and microscopes, and asked him to reverse engineer it.
-Bavarian glass was manufactured by a secret complicated process and Davy knew that with the equipment available in the lab Faraday would never be able to accomplish the task.
-This piece of glass became a significant thing in his life.
+Bavarian